GitauHarrison/notes/tags_flask_blog_posts.md

 ## Working With A Database

 Databases allow for the persistence of data through storage.
-Besides, relational databases have ways to help us interact with the data as we please.
+Besides, relational databases have ways to help us interact with the data the way we want.
 In this article, I will be using the SQLite database.
 It is so easy to set it up and is especially ideal for the scope of our project.

-Instead of using raw SQL commands, we will using classes, methods and objects to define and interact with SQLite, thanks to SQLAlchemy, a very popular Object Relational Mapper (ORM).
-Flask-sqlalchemy is a flask-friendly wrapper we shall be utilizing for the database.
+Instead of using raw SQL commands, we will be using classes, methods, and objects to define and interact with SQLite, thanks to SQLAlchemy, a very popular Object Relational Mapper (ORM).
+Flask-sqlalchemy is a flask-friendly wrapper we shall utilize for the database.
 We will also need flask-migrate extension to help manage the actual creation and application of changes to a database schema.
-Let us begin by install both in our active virtual environemnt.
+Let us begin by installing both in our active virtual environment.

 ```python
 (venv)$ pip3 install flask-sqlalchemy flask-migrate